 When I think of dream luxury vacations, I think of beaches, luaus, volcanoes, rainforests, waterfalls, and a decadent Hawaiian resort––what’s not to love?
 Like every other place on this list, Hawaii offers much more than a week’s worth of activities.
 But, I’d say Kauai, Maui, and Molokai are good places to start.
-I just need my grass skirt and lei because I’m ready to watch a Hawaiian sunset.
+I just need my grass skirt and lei because I’m ready to watch a sunset in Hawaii.
 Aloha!

 Do you have any dream travel destinations?
 Where are you dreaming of visiting right now?

 Plus, Italy would be at the top of this list, but I’ve been there twice and hope to return in the next year or so.